LedgerHQ/ledger-live/libs/coin-tester/coin-tester.md

 > Send 1 NFT to Bob
 > Stake 100 Eth to this staking pool

-You'll just need to defined the transctions as expected by the coin module and then let the coin module do the job
+You'll just need to define the transactions as expected by the coin module and then let the coin module do the job

 The coin modules works quite simply: